OliviaVF/project-2/README.md

 #####Build

-* HTML 5, SASS, jQuery, AJAX, Express, NODEjs, and Google Maps API were used to create this application.
+* HTML 5, SASS, jQuery, AJAX, Express, Node.js, and Google Maps API were used to create this application.
 * The font 'Raleway' was used across all pages.

 ![](./src/assets/images/3.jpg)